Spirit2898/MD-test/README.md

 9. Each surplus lines insurance policy or evidence of insurance shall have printed or stamped in contrasting color on the front page the following statement:

-## SUBJECT TO THE WEST VIRGINIA INSURANCE GUARANTY ASSOCIATION ACT�
+## THIS COMPANY IS NOT LICENSED TO DO BUSINESS IN WEST VIRGINIA AND IS NOT SUBJECT TO THE WEST VIRGINIA INSURANCE GUARANTY ASSOCIATION ACT�

 2025 Excess and Surplus Lines Laws Manual  |  143 GENERAL INFORMATION: